 Frequently Asked Questions

 Are you still wondering if the Goodnite is right for you?
-Here are a few of the most common questions about the pillow that we’ve collected from around the web.
+Here are a few of the most common questions about the pillow that I've collected from around the web.

 - Is it comfortable?

 This is one of the most important questions that you can ask about a pillow, and the answer is yes.
 The Goodnite is made of a soft polyester material with plenty of interior filling to keep it nice and plump.
 You should have no problem drifting off to dreamland with your cheek pressed against the Goodnite.

 - What if I don't sleep that way?
 What if I'm a back or stomach sleeper?